Lexus NX: United States

-The second-generation NX was revealed on 11 June 2021, which is built on the GA-K platform.
-Six trims were introduced, consisting of three gasoline trims and three hybrid trims – the NX 200, NX 250 (NX 260 in China), NX 350, NX 350h, NX 400h+, and NX 450h+.
+Powertrain

 Most of the powertrains are shared with the XA50 series Toyota RAV4.
 The 2.4-liter T24A-FTS turbocharged four-cylinder engine was introduced for the NX 350, producing 205 kW and 430 Nm of torque.
 The NX 450h+ was also introduced as the first plug-in hybrid vehicle in Lexus' lineup and shares the same powertrain as the RAV4 PHV.